neil7057/pjl_host_system/README.md

         -   Messages are accessible from the account menu mangement option - only visible to admins.
 Messages can be listed and viewed in open or closed status or both (all).
 They can be deleted from the django admin interface.
         `
     -   Authorise, delete user reviews
         -   The account managemnt menu option gives acces sto the admin review page where reviews awaiting authorisation can be viewed, authorised, edited or deleted.
-Once authorised they no longer appear on this page but can be further managed via teh django admin function.
+Once authorised they no longer appear on this page but can be further managed via the django admin function.

     -   Have easy access to admin controls
         -   Products can be managed via the account menu, product or product-details links.
 Full Admin is available via the django admin function.